drwill99/drwill99/README.md

 # Hello! 👋

 My name is **Dallin Williams**.
-I hold a Bachelor of Science in Computer Science from BYU-Idaho.
+B.S.
+Computer Science from BYU-Idaho.
 Based in Dallas, TX 🌍

 ---
 ##### "What we want is a machine that can learn from experience." – Alan Turing